List current GMT default settings

 - -? or no arguments

-Your currently active defaults come from the gmt.conf file in the current working directory, if present; else from the gmt.conf file in your home directory, if present; else from the file ~/.gmt/gmt.conf if present; else from the system defaults set at the time GMT was compiled.
+Your currently active defaults come from the gmt.conf file in the current working directory (in classic mode) or in your session directory (in modern mode), if present; else from the gmt.conf file in your home directory, if present; else from the file ~/.gmt/gmt.conf if present; else from the system defaults set at the time GMT was compiled.

 Read the gmt.conf man page for a full list of the parameters that are user-definable in GMT.